 - 1 Tbsp light corn syrup

-- 2 cups milk or semi sweet chocolate chips
+- 2 cups milk chocolate chips or semi sweet chocolate chips

 - 1 Tbsp solid vegetable shortening or solid coconut oil.